Hashkafa: Modern Orthodox

-Modern Orthodoxy traces its roots, to the late 1800's works of Rabbis Azriel Hildesheimer and Samson Raphael Hirsch, and in the 20th century, to the teachings and philosophy of Rabbi Joseph B. Soloveitchik.
-Rabbi Abraham Isaac Kook's thinking - as well as the writings and interpretations of his son Rabbi Zvi Yehuda Kook - are foundational to religious Zionism, and also influential on Modern Orthodoxy.
+Modern Orthodoxy traces its roots to the late 1800s works of Rabbis Azriel Hildesheimer and Samson Raphael Hirsch, and in the 20th century, to the teachings and philosophy of Rabbi Joseph B. Soloveitchik.
+Rabbi Abraham Isaac Kook's thinking—as well as the writings and interpretations of his son Rabbi Zvi Yehuda Kook—are foundational to religious Zionism, and also influential on Modern Orthodoxy.